 Bidders must dispose over the necessary documents of incorporation and registration of the firm

-No conflict of interest
+No conflict of interest.

-Not sanctioned or debarred
+Bidders must submit a signed Covenant of Integrity

-Legally and financial autonomous, operated under commercial law and not dependent agency of Borrower in case of Government-owned enterprise
+Legally and financial autonomous, operated under commercial law and not dependent agency of Borrower in case of Government-owned enterprise.

 Holding the manufacturers authorisation to supply offered goods

+Bidder must be able to provide after sale service in Ukraine

 Bidders must have completed within the last three years supply contracts similar in nature and complexity as the LOTs for which they apply for.
 Each of the contracts should have been handled in English language and based on similar Contract Conditions as the harmonized Master Bidding Document for Procurement of Goods issued by the World Bank.